Whodunnit on ‘True Detective’ Season 3? An Investigation

 Fast forward a decade to 1990 and Hays is being interviewed about the Purcell case.
 It’s revealed that Julie Purcell’s fingerprints have shown up all these years later after a CVS drugstore was robbed.
 It’s also discussed that someone was convicted of the crime and put away but the state of Arkansas is seeking to overturn the wrongful conviction.

 Fast forward further to 2015 and Hays is being interviewed about the Purcell case once more for a TV docuseries called True Criminal.
 He has kids (one son we know of, played by Ray Fisher) and is a widower.
 Hays’ wife Amelia Reardon (Carmen Ejogo) was the Purcell kids’ school teacher.
 She wrote a best-selling book about the crime/case/town and was the one who discovered an important connection between the eerie dolls and the kids.

 The story is being told through the life, experiences, and memories of Hays, who we learn is going through the early stages of dementia (or something similar to that).
 So can we trust him as narrator?
-And evidently the first person convicted of murder and kidnapping isn't the right one, so who did it?
+And the first person convicted of the murder and kidnapping isn’t the right one, so who did it?

 We already have a long list of suspects and, due to the show’s slow-burn nature, expect to keep guessing until the very end.
 Let’s break them down below: